 There is nowhere else on earth like the sites of Pompeii and Herculaneum, preserved by the eruption of Vesuvius in 79 A.D.
 Understandably, millions of visitors visit the larger site of Pompeii each year, many of them taking a day trip down from Rome.

 The trip isn’t short, but it is easily doable in a day, either by train or car.

 How to get to Pompeii by car

 It takes around two and a half hours to get to Pompeii from Rome by car.
 Of course, it is a more expensive option, but considering that there are no direct bus or trains from Rome, it is the most comfortable choice, and also it will allow you to be more flexible with your schedule.
 If you are brave enough to drive in Italy and navigate a road trip you can rent a car.
-If you’re not feeling that adventurous, and you just want to relax on your way, you can hire a private driver.
-It will cost you around 50 Euros per person per hour.
-You can also add Vesuvius, Naples, or a town on the Amalfi coast on your itinerary.
+When you get to Pompeii, car parking close to the ruins will cost you €5-10 for the day.